Strategic planning to maximize sales with Facebook & Instagram ads 2019

 "We should turn off our campaigns because the majority of the office is empty almost all summer."

-Focus on prospecting during the summer and don't just run conversion campaigns, experiment with other objectives as well such as engagement and video view for example to populate more custom audiences from different sources that you can use later.
+Focus on prospecting during the summer and don't just run conversion campaigns, experiment with other objectives as well such as branding campaigns for example to populate more sources to use later.
 About budgets, don't hold back.
 Use some of that budget you've planned for Q3-Q4 and put that into cheap prospecting during the summer, it will give you more conversions in the long run.
-When budgeting like this on prospecting; don't forget to keep an eye on frequency and first time impression ratio to make sure your prospecting audiences isn't getting saturated and be ready to expand them if needed.

 - 🙏🏽 Thanksgiving - November